 "THALASSEMIA SURVIVOR MEETS HIS LIFESAVER FOR THE FIRST TIME"

 A magical moment took place when a 14-year-old Indian boy who was suffering from Thalassemia since he was 3 months old got the opportunity to meet his lifesaver Harshil from London, who gave him second chance at life after selflessly donating his blood stem cells.
-The meeting took place on World Blood Cancer Day (28th May) in Bangalore, India, to coincide with the launch of DKMS BMST Foundation India.
+The meeting took place on World Blood Cancer Day (28th May) in Bangalore, India, to coincide with the launch of DKMS Foundation India.
 Searching for a perfect match Vansh from India, was diagnosed with Thalassemia, a blood disorder and since 2007, had been receiving blood transfusions.

 A magical moment took place when a 14-year-old Indian boy who was suffering from Thalassemia since he was 3 months old got the opportunity to meet his lifesaver Harshil from London, who gave him second chance at life after selflessly donating his blood stem cells.
-The meeting took place on World Blood Cancer Day (28th May) in Bangalore, India, to coincide with the launch of DKMS BMST Foundation India.
+The meeting took place on World Blood Cancer Day (28th May) in Bangalore, India, to coincide with the launch of DKMS Foundation India.

 Searching for a perfect match